pradeepms/Headlines-Filter/README.md

 ##Description:
-A simple news application based on [Spring for Android](http://www.springsource.org/spring-android) framework.</br>
+A simple news application which uses [Spring for Android](http://www.springsource.org/spring-android) rest client framework, and Jackson library for deserialization (JSON - Java object)<br />
-It fetches news headlines about chosen topics from [Daylife.com] (http://Daylife.com)
+And this application fetches news headlines about chosen topics from [Daylife.com] (http://Daylife.com)

 ## Library dependencies